 A light dependent resistor is used to switch the set pin, based on how much light is falling on the LDR.
 Whereas the circuit must still be reset by using the pushbutton switch connected to the reset pin.

-Brighter light lowers the light dependent resistor (LDR) resistance until it drops the voltage at pin 2 (set), and sets the output high.
+Brighter light lowers the light dependent resistor (LDR) resistance until it drops the voltage at pin 2 (set) to below 1/3 of the supply voltage.
+That sets the output high.
 If it is already high, then it simply stays high.

 Output stays high until pin 4 (reset) gets a low enough voltage by pressing the push button switch.
 Which connects directly to 0V ground and sets the output low again.